fflorezz/test/README.md

 Rails buscará la base de datos `do-lenga-dev-db_[BRANCH_NAME]` (si no se cambio el nombre por defecto en `database.yml`).

 Ahora solo hace falta crear la nueva base de datos:

-> All the `rake`, `rails` and other commands should be runned with the `bundle exec` in order to ensure the use of the right versions of the gems and their dependencies

 ```bash
   bundle exec rake db:create